goobyspace/shortwave/README.md

 # Shortwave

-WoW Addon that lets you create playlists of music, ambience & sounds as well as play these playlists for your whole group!
+WoW Addon that lets you create playlists of music, ambience & sounds as well as play these playlists for your whole group.

 # Developing